-Learn more about how to troubleshoot issues that might occur when restoring your device from an iCloud backup.
+Use these steps to resolve issues that you might experience while restoring your device from an iCloud backup.

 How do I restore an iCloud backup if my device is already set up for use?

-You'll need to erase all data and settings from your device, so first confirm that you have an iCloud backup to restore:
+You'll need to erase all data and settings from your device.
+First, make sure that you have an iCloud backup to restore:

 - Go to Settings > iCloud > Storage & Backup > Manage Storage, then tap the name of your device to view a list of iCloud backups.

 - Check the date of the backup you want to restore, because you'll be restoring only what iCloud backed up on that date.

 After you confirm that an iCloud backup is available, follow these steps:

 - Connect your device to a power source and make sure that it's connected to the Internet via Wi-Fi.